-These past 16 months, when most of us have experienced a reality shaped almost entirely by the pandemic, we’ve been directly confronted with our relationship with Time.
+These past couple of years, when most of us have experienced a reality shaped almost entirely by a global pandemic that has taken millions of human and non-human lives, we’ve been directly confronted with our relationship with Time.

 For some of us, Time has stretched out endlessly, a dreary Sahara, each day indistinguishable from the next, with none of the navigational markers we have come to rely upon to move through our days.
 No getting up in time to go to work or ferry kids to school.
 No meeting up with friends in the evenings or on weekends.
 No family holidays or celebratory meals.
 No retreats, vacations, concerts, outings to look forward to, plan for, dream about.